 Following her time at the DOJ, Laura went into private practice, first with the antitrust group of an international law firm headquartered in Europe and now at Sidley.
 In private practice, Laura has worked on numerous merger and non-merger antitrust matters in diverse industries such as aviation, pharmaceuticals, beverage cans, energy, hotels, technology platforms, and chemicals.
 Many of these merger matters involved international transactions reviewable in multiple jurisdictions, and Laura worked with local counsel to coordinate the merger control defenses across jurisdictions.
 Laura continued to participate in merger litigation, both for third parties and on behalf of RAG-Stiftung in the successful defense of the acquisition of PeroxyChem by its subsidiary Evonik, which had been challenged by the Federal Trade Commission (FTC) in federal district court.
 Alongside her merger control work, Laura counseled clients with respect to pricing and distribution, competitor collaborations, and monopolization in a number of industries, but with a particular focus in aviation.
 Laura’s international experience also includes secondments to antitrust practices in London and Brussels.

 Laura was named one of four 2020 “Rising Stars” in the Americas in the Competition and Antitrust category by the International Financial Law Review.
+She has also been listed by Legal Media Group’s Expert Guides as a 2021 Rising Star in Competition and antitrust.
 Additionally, in spring 2019, she received the Burton Award for distinguished legal writing in Antitrust.
 Laura is an active member of the American Bar Association (ABA) section of Antitrust Law, where she currently serves as co-chair of the Transportation and Energy Industries Committee.

 Laura is a member of the New York and District of Columbia bars.
 She received her law degree from the New York University School of Law and her A.B. from Princeton University.